 Every year, 20-plus boys enter the Sixth Form from other school, having taken GCSE-level academic tests in their prospective A Level subjects.
 Each boy takes three A Levels, but four is permitted if it is in further mathematics.
 The A Levels on offer are: art, biology, chemistry, classics, design, drama, economics, English, French, geography, geology, German, Greek, history, history of art, mathematics, music, physics, politics, Spanish and theology.

 Radley is extremely sporty offering rugby, hockey, rowing, cricket, football, tennis, golf, racquet sports, swimming, water polo, cross country, sailing and fencing.
-It also has a Countryside Centre where boys can play polo in the summer and go beagling in the winter.
+It also has a Countryside Centre where boys can play polo off-site in the summer and go beagling in the winter.

-The Radley College Sports Centre has some excellent facilities including a 25 metre swimming pool with adjoining 3.5 metre diving pit, fitness suite, weights room, sports hall, five squash courts, real tennis court and gymnasium.
+The Radley College Sports Centre has some excellent facilities including a 25 metre swimming pool with adjoining 3.5 metre diving pit, fitness suite, weights room, sports hall, five squash courts, five racquet courts, a real tennis court and gymnasium.
 These are complemented by excellent external facilities including three full-size AstroTurf pitches, nine-hole golf course, an eight lane athletics track and a state of the art rowing tank.
 There are also exercise stations around the campus.

 This is also the school for boys who like to perform.
 The theatre is extremely well equipped with technical equipment and backstage facilities, and there is a black box studio.
 There are several performances each year including student-led and inter-social productions.